Brassicaceae

-Brassicaceae (/ˌbræsᵻˈkeɪsi:%i:, -si%aI/) or (the older) Cruciferae (/kruːˈsɪfəri/) is a medium-sized and economically important family of flowering plants commonly known as the mustards, the crucifers, or the cabbage family.
+Brassicaceae (/ˌbræsᵻˈkeɪsi:%i:, -si%aI/) or (the older but equally valid) Cruciferae (/kruːˈsɪfəri/) is a medium-sized and economically important family of flowering plants commonly known as the mustards, the crucifers, or the cabbage family.
 Most are herbaceous plants, while some are shrubs.
 The leaves are simple (although are sometimes deeply incised), lack stipules, and appear alternately on stems or in rosettes.
 The inflorescences are terminal and lack bracts.
 The flowers have four free sepals, four free alternating petals, two shorter free stamens and four longer free stamens.
 The fruit has seeds in rows, divided by a thin wall (or septum).

-The family contains 372 genera and 4,060 accepted species.
-The largest genera are Draba (440 species), Erysimum (261 species), Lepidium (234 species), Cardamine (233 species), and Alyssum (207 species).
+As of 2023, the family was divided into two subfamilies, Brassicoideae and Aethionemoideae, and as of September 2025, it contained over 350 accepted genera.